 John is a Professor of Public Law who specialises in Law and Disasters.
 His work focusses particularly on Recovery Governance and International Disaster Response Law.
-He is an Associate Researcher with QuakeCoRE (the New Zealand Centre for Seismic Resilience) and leads the Regulating for Resilience Project under Flagship 3.
+He is a co-leader of QuakeCoRE Disciplinary Theme DT3 – Law, Planning, Economics with QuakeCoRE (the New Zealand Centre for Seismic Resilience) and leads the Regulating for Resilience Project under Flagship 3.
 He recently co-led the IFRC project developing a Disaster Law database for the Pacific and has undertaken work for BRANZ and the European Union amongst others on various aspects of law and disasters.
 He is currently the Pacific Editor for the Yearbook of International Disaster Law (Brill).

 Toni is a Senior Lecturer in Law at the University of Canterbury whose research focuses on law and disasters.
 She is an Associate Researcher with QuakeCoRE(the New Zealand Centre for Seismic Resilience) on a Flagship programme examining the resilience of Wellington’s built area in a large earthquake.
 She has examined the law on cordons in emergency and non-emergency situations and is currently looking at the impact of the recent Health and Safety at Work Act 2015 on building owners and tenants in relation to earthquake-prone buildings and those that are vulnerable to earthquakes.
 The other current project is a collaboration with two authors looking at dispute resolution processes in emergencies and learnings from the Canterbury earthquakes.
 Toni’s interest in disaster law research stems from her work on her PhD completed in 2016, which looked at how commercial landlords and tenants were affected by the cordon around the central business district of Christchurch as a consequence of the Canterbury earthquakes when their leases did not cover inaccessible buildings and neither did the law.

 Associate Professor Natalie Baird